I Think I'm Gonna Be Sick

-I Think I'm Gonna Be Sick is the debut album by the Philadelphia grunge band Dandelion.
-The album includes an untitled hidden track, which band member Mike Morpurgo has referred to as "Tuesday."
+I Think I'm Gonna Be Sick is the debut album by the Philadelphia band Dandelion.
+The album includes an untitled hidden track, which band member Mike Morpurgo has referred to as "Tuesday".
 A European tour followed shortly after the album was released.
+"Under My Skin" was released as a single and appeared on the soundtrack to Brainscan.

+Critical reception

+The Washington Post said that "many of the album's songs are pithy rockers that recall both the elementary attack and the adolescent attitude of the Stooges."
+The Philadelphia Inquirer wrote: "On the masterfully developed 'Onion Field', ominous sustained-guitar sounds establish the framework, while vocalist Kevin issues attitude-heavy pronouncements that energize the rhythm section."